meebenitez/meebenitez.github.io/_posts/2017-08-06-exiting_each_early.markdown

 When used with an iterator, .take will allow you to choose how many times you want to loop through the collection you're iterating on.

 For example...  .take(4) takes only the first 4 entries in the collection.
-Too good to be true.
+Awesome!

 So here was my second attempt at Oxford_Comma: